 b) Determining the maximum value of each uncertainty (unless the distributions is Gaussian).

 c) Calculating the standard uncertainty by dividing the uncertainty by if the distribution is U-shaped, by 2 if the distribution exponentially normal and by if the distribution is rectangular.

+d) Multiplying the standard uncertainty by the sensitivity coefficient ci.

 3) Convert the units into decibel, if necessary.